- 1 Purpose

 An operational instruction that sets out the process to operationalise a Policy....moreAn operational instruction that sets out the process to operationalise a Policy.

-The period of time during which instruction is provided, learning is undertaken and Assessment is carried out.
-There are three periods during an Academic Year known consecutively as Semester 1, Semester 2 and Semester 3....moreThe period of time during which instruction is provided, learning is undertaken and Assessment is carried out.
-There are three periods during an Academic Year known consecutively as Semester 1, Semester 2 and Semester 3.
+A period of time during which instruction is provided, learning is undertaken and Assessment is carried out.
+There are three Semester periods during an Academic Year, known consecutively as Semester 1, Semester 2 and Semester 3....moreA period of time during which instruction is provided, learning is undertaken and Assessment is carried out.
+There are three Semester periods during an Academic Year, known consecutively as Semester 1, Semester 2 and Semester 3.

 An organisation known to be capable of supplying the required Goods and/or Services....moreAn organisation known to be capable of supplying the required Goods and/or Services.

 The term 'University' or 'UniSQ' means the University of Southern Queensland....moreThe term 'University' or 'UniSQ' means the University of Southern Queensland.